 Bothered by spiders setting up shop inside your house?
 Spiders often come indoors seeking warmth and food.
 We all know they prey on other insects, which can be a benefit, but do you really want to share your home with them?
 You can get rid of spiders with a little patience and the right tactics—but act quickly before they have a chance to lay their eggs!

 The United States is home to many different species of flies, from drain flies and blowflies to houseflies and the gnat.
 Regardless of the type, they’re all annoying when they make it inside your home.
 Flies are not only troublesome, they can also carry disease and are a health hazard if left untreated.
 So if you experience regular, annoying flies, it’s time to take care of them.
 Here are the most common types of flies in the U.S.

 Termites can cause serious damage to your home.
 They are a particularly troublesome pest, and are notoriously difficult to get rid of.
 If you notice any of these wood-chewing creatures, or signs of their activities, it’s important to deal with them immediately!

 Gnats can prove particularly annoying once they get inside your house—especially since it can be difficult to notice them until an infestation is underway.
 Gnats have short lifespans, so if you don’t give them a place to reproduce, eventually these house bugs won’t be a problem any more.
 While gnats don’t necessarily eat rotting fruit or vegetables, they may still linger around trash.
 To discourage them, keep your trash cans tightly closed, and bag all trash thoroughly so no gnats or fruit flies will find a way to them.
-Here’s how to get rid of gnats both indoors and out.

 Cockroaches are notorious for being hard to track down and remove permanently.
 However, they have a weakness—they only linger in areas rich in resources.
-Here’s how to get rid of cockroaches and shut down their food supplies so these house bugs stay gone for good.
+Learn how to get rid of cockroaches and shut down their food supplies so these house bugs stay gone for good.
 For prevention, don’t give cockroaches any hiding places to run to when discovered.
 Most important, remove any debris or unnecessary supplies from your house.
 That includes stacks of cardboard, magazines, and newspapers, which cockroaches love.
 Try to keep everything off the floor unless it is absolutely necessary to store it there.

 When you see an ant, your first impulse is probably to step on it.
 But don’t.
 You’ll kill it, but for every ant you see, there may be hundreds more hiding in the house.
 The ones you see are scout ants, foraging for food to take back to the colony.
 Use these scouts to wipe out the entire colony of house bugs.
-Learn more about how to eliminate an ant problem in your house.